yysyp/coding-case/poc-demo-pagination/readme.md

 ## Jasypt settting
-- Create file src/main/resources/ignore/setting.conf and put the jasypt password into it. i.e. JASYPT_ENCRYPTOR_PASS=
+- Create file src/main/resources/ignore/setting.conf and put the jasypt password into it. i.e. JASYPT_ENCRYPTOR_PASS=xxx
-- Create file src/test/resources/application-jasypt.yml and put the jasypt password into it. i.e. JASYPT_ENCRYPTOR_PASS:
+- Create file src/test/resources/application-jasypt.yml and put the jasypt password into it. i.e. JASYPT_ENCRYPTOR_PASS: xxx

-## quick-poc-mpt
+## poc-demo-pagination
 - deploy folder: only the script for deploy this Demo
 - doc folder: the documents related to this Demo
 - src/main/resources/script folder: other scripts